aviaryan/utility-bash-scripts/README.md

-# Utility BASH scripts
+# Utility bash scripts

-Utility bash scripts to do stuff like download youtube videos, download music from youtube, convert media formats, etc.
+Utility bash scripts to do automatable tasks with a single command.
+We have scripts to download youtube videos, download music from youtube, convert media files, etc.

+👥 Contribute and add your secret script.

 ## NOTES